AnnaRichert/Portfolio/SQL Project 2.md

 |sub_category|Sub Category Product belongs to     |TEXT            |
 |product_name|Detailed Name of the Product        |TEXT            |

 ## :one: Find the top 5 products from each category based on highest total sales.
-The output should be sorted by `category` in ascending order and by `sales` in descending order within each category, i.e. within each category product with highest margin should sit on the top
+The output should be sorted by `category` in ascending order and by `sales` in descending order within each category, i.e. within each category product with highest margin should sit on the top.

 ````sql
 WITH sub AS (